winz1108/HedgeTrade_v4/BACKEND_AUTH_API.md

     "takeProfitCount": 10,
     "stopLossCount": 3
   },
-  "isAuthenticated": true  // ← ADD THIS FIELD
+  "isAuthenticated": true,  // ← ADD THIS FIELD "hasApiKeys": true  // ← ADD THIS FIELD (check if user has api_key in DB) }
-}
 ```